Chart Color Schemes

 Educational achievement in Aroona places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational qualifications in Aroona trail regional benchmarks, with 22.3% of residents aged 15+ holding university degrees compared to 30.4% in Australia.
+Educational qualifications in Aroona trail regional benchmarks, with 22.3% of residents aged 15+ holding university degrees compared to 30.4% nationally as of 2021 data.
 Bachelor degrees are the most common at 16.1%, followed by graduate diplomas (3.3%) and postgraduate qualifications (2.9%).
 Trade and technical skills are prominent, with 42.7% of residents aged 15+ holding vocational credentials – advanced diplomas (11.8%) and certificates (30.9%).
-Educational participation is high, with 26.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.5% of residents currently enrolled in formal education as of the latest data.

 Frequently Asked Questions - Education